-Application paths · Cloudflare for Teams documentation
+Application paths

 dashboard.com/eng/exec should only be accessed by the executive team.

-When multiple rules are set for a common root path, its subdomains do not inherit rules.
+When multiple rules are set for a common root path, the more specific rule takes precedence.
 For example, when setting rules for

 dashboard.com/eng and

-dashboard.com/eng/exec does not inherit the rule set for
+dashboard.com/eng/exec separately, the more specific rule for

-In the Teams dashboard, when adding a self-hosted web application, you can choose to protect the entire website by entering its apex domain, or alternatively, you can specify any subdomains and paths in the dedicated fields.
+In the Zero Trust dashboard, when adding a self-hosted web application , you can choose to protect the entire website by entering its apex domain, or alternatively, you can specify any subdomains and paths in the dedicated fields.

 Using wildcards in subdomains and paths